 - October 21: Fall Cleanup–meet at Seneca High School at 9am and help us clean up parts of the South Fork Beargrass Creek in the area!
 Find out more here.

 The Beargrass Creek Alliance is a grassroots, action-oriented group seeking to preserve Louisville’s greatest natural resource through community involvement.
-Our mission is to raise awareness about Beargrass Creek and to make it clean, safe, and accessible for everyone.
+Our mission is to raise awareness about Beargrass Creek and make it clean, safe, and accessible for all.

 The Stormwater/Beargrass Connection

-If you or someone you know is interested in being a neighborhood volunteer, please let us know by contacting Tessa Edelen at firstname.lastname@example.org or (502) 589-8008.
+If you or someone you know is interested in being a neighborhood volunteer, please let us know by contacting our Community Engagement Director, Jessica Kane, at firstname.lastname@example.org or (502) 589-8008.